Summer Climate Program at UAF

 Summer Program for Climate Scienists.

-Applications are now being accepted for the Summer Climate Program!
 This is a 9-day science intensive led by Katie Spellman PhD, Climate Scholar Fellow and IARC research assistant professor.
 In small groups, students will study and learn about climate change in the Arctic, and seek to understand the broad spectrum of changes across their communities.

 This program launched from University of Alaska Fairbanks (UAF) and Santa Ana Community College (SACC) seeking to encourage scientists to work with first-generation students interested in studying science, technology, engineering or math at a four-year college.
 Spellman replied, “Yes, and our team at IARC just got a grant to engage underserved communities in climate change learning and research.”